Left Coast Lifter: Spuyten Duyvil Bridge

 Left Coast Lifter was also used for a heavy lift during the summer 2018 maintenance of the Spuyten Duyvil Bridge; the crane moved the swing section of the bridge onto a barge in June to facilitate work on electrical and mechanical equipment that had been damaged during Hurricane Sandy.
 The bridge was repaired by August, and train service returned to the bridge in September 2018.

+Pacific Titan

+After being purchased by Stor Kran, Left Coast Lifter returned to the west coast under the updated nickname Pacific Titan in October 2025.
+The crane stopped at the Port of Olympia where adjustments were made enroute to her new homeport in Seattle, Washington.
+Stor Kran is a company formed to purchase and operate Left Coast Lifter.

 Design

 The barge was designed by Glowacki Engineering (GE).
 It is generally a single rake 400' x 100' deck cargo barge.
 However it features various significant internal structural enhancements to bear the loads imposed at the deck level by the crane at the boom foot, the mast, and the back stays.
 GE received those loads from ZPMC and modified their design to suit.
 Liftech Consultants assisted ABFJV with design review for the crane, including developing the technical specifications sent to ZPMC.
 The project received three Excellence in Structural Engineering awards: